GadhaKrishnan/github-slideshow/_posts/0000-01-02-GadhaKrishnan.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-An aspiring programmer who like to explore
+An "aspiring programmer" who like to explore
 Use the left arrow to go back!